Webinar: How CFOs Can Maximize Margins with Contract Intelligence

 A "future-proof" CLM SaaS application is essential, but determining what qualifies as future-proof can be complex.
 Here, we expand on key frameworks that enterprises should consider while making technology investments.

-Axiom 1: Flexibility and Extensibility
+Flexibility and Extensibility in Contract Language:

 The diversity of contract types and requirements across different industries is vast, with variations often buried deep within each type's unique definitions and properties.
 A future-proof CLM system must offer exceptional flexibility and extensibility.
 This means going beyond basic systems that allow the addition of a dozen attributes to enable the incorporation of hundreds of attributes as core capabilities.